People are in need now, so we need to serve them.

 Simplicity and sustainability are closely related, with simplicity focusing on an individual lifestyle refraining from over-consumption.
 Living simply may contribute to a more sustainable future but that may or may not be the intent of the simple living practitioner.
 Sustainability refers to our ability as a society and a species to sustain our existence over time.
 If we are going to do this, we need to have large systemic global change and some major lifestyle changes.

 For your consideration, watch: Six Degrees Could Change the World and The Hidden Cost of Hamburgers.

 Catholic Social Thought teaches that though we are individuals, we are always individual in the context of a community.
 Each individual is sacred, but so is the community.
 An African proverb puts it this way: “I am because we are, and we are because I am.”
-We strive to build positive relationships both within the Creighton group and with people of the host site.
-We realize that participants are not simply individuals who experience a Service and Justice Trip on their own, but rather that they are persons in a group who can support and challenge one another throughout their experience.
+We strive to build positive relationships both within the Creighton group and with the people of the host site.
+We realize that participants are not simply individuals who experience Service & Justice Trips on their own, but rather that they are persons in a group who can support and challenge one another throughout their experience.
 We provide participants the opportunity to learn about the dynamics of community and community-building.